 “It’s been eight years now, and we have really improved,” she says.
 “It’s so gratifying to know that people are going home safe.”
 Klawans believes prefabrication enhances safety.
 “Time spent in a shop, standing comfortably, is just obviously safer than doing work on a ladder or scaffold, working over your head,” she says.
 “The more we reduce onsite construction time, the safer our crews will be.”

 2. Quality.
-For Klawans, simple efficiency in construction is not the right goal; better design and fabrication also yield higher-quality buildings.
+For Klawans, simple efficiency in construction is not the right goal; using prefabrication techniques for better design also yields higher-quality buildings.
 “When we use BIM and prefabrication more, we are testing our designs more and doing more work in controlled environments,” she says.
 “That ‘build it before you build it’ approach improves quality and significantly reduces the punch list at the end of a project, and our buildings are better.”